Everyone in hospitality seems to be chasing the same things right now: AI; Loyalty; and Guest data.

 That’s not optimization.
 That’s the difference between a bad day and a balance-sheet event.

-Recall risk just got a score and here’s the real unlock, a standardized rating for food risk.
+Recall risk just got a score and here’s the real unlock: a standardized rating for food risk.
 Let’s call it what it is, a credit score for your supply chain.

-And the real twist?
-With better information and insights (or the Star Index), insurance starts funding prevention, not just losses.
-Here’s what makes this even more interesting, this only works at scale and as more suppliers, distributors, and operators plug into networks like Starfish, visibility improves, blind spots disappear, and systemic risk declines.
+Here's what makes this even more interesting: this only works at scale.
+As more suppliers, distributors, and operators plug into networks like Starfish, visibility improves, blind spots disappear, and systemic risk declines.
+The operators who move early don't just get scored, they get ahead.

 And insurers?
-They don’t price individuals, they price systems.
+They don't price individuals.
+They price systems.